The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher/README.md

 ## Credits

-Thanks to the [wiki.vg/Microsoft_Authentication_Scheme](https://wiki.vg/Microsoft_Authentication_Scheme) page for providing useful information about Microsoft authentication.
+Thanks to the [wiki.vg/Microsoft_Authentication_Scheme](https://wiki.vg/Microsoft_Authentication_Scheme) page contributors for providing useful information about Microsoft authentication.

+Thanks to the [Methanol developers](https://github.com/mizosoft/methanol) for providing a cool HTTP client we use to automatically upload 30+ files to Modrinth, CurseForge, and GitHub.